If You’re Always Stressed And Tired, Start Here

 How much time have you got?
 The number of studies about the benefits of meditation are endless and would take us all day to cover.
 But we can go through some of the heavy-hitters.
 As busy moms and nurses, these are the areas of life that would be most improved by starting a meditation practice.

-• Reduce stress: this was the reason I got into meditation, my stress levels were out of control and affecting every area of my life ⎯ from high levels of anxiety at work, to yelling at my kids and not sleeping through the night.
+• Reduced stress: this was the reason I got into meditation, my stress levels were out of control and affecting every area of my life ⎯ from high levels of anxiety at work, to yelling at my kids and not sleeping through the night.

 Practicing meditation has been shown to increase our resilience to life’s stressors and helps create a balanced stress response (1), meaning we aren’t as reactive to stressors.
 Studies have also shown that a mindfulness meditation practice can reduce or prevent burnout (2).

 The areas of stress and sleep management directly connect to nervous system regulation.
 Using meditation to create a few minutes of calm and stillness in your day helps you spend more time in the parasympathetic nervous system (PNS).
 The layperson term for the PNS is the rest and digest, or rest and recover, branch of the nervous system.
-Here is where you heal and more calm.
+Here is where you heal and become more calm.

 How to Start Your Meditation Practice